skysqlinc/skysql-docs/docs/Uptime SLA.md

 - **Uncorroborated impacts**

     Only impacts to service availability detected at [point of measurement](https://skysql.com/sla/) are subject when determining the uptime percentage.
-Service availability impacts measured through any other means, such as application instrumentation, are excluded except as also measured as [Service Downtime](https://skysql.com/sla/) by MariaDB.
+Service availability impacts measured through any other means, such as application instrumentation, are excluded except as also measured as [Service Downtime](https://skysql.com/sla/) by SkySQL.

 - **Portal access**